 Self-Care For The Soul

-- Journal – Check out Julia Cameron’s ‘Morning Pages’ and sit down with a dedicated notebook and just write for 5-10 minutes without an ounce of judgment.
+- Journal – check out Julia Cameron’s ‘Morning Pages’ and sit down with a dedicated notebook.
+Write for 5 to10 minutes without an ounce of judgment.

-- Find the healthy radiators in your midst – find resonant folk to hang out with sho radiate love, enthusiasm and positivity.
+- Find the healthy radiators in your midst – find resonant folk to hang out with who radiate love, enthusiasm, and positivity.
 Eliminate the drains on your mental/emotional economy who suck you down their proverbial toilet with pessimism, negatively robbing you of your energy.

 - Love on an animal – hang out with your cat on the couch or ask a friend if you can take their dog for a walk to the park.
 Petting or stroking an animal can be very beneficial for the soul.